Enchilada Casserole is simple, requires no rolling, and is a comforting family favorite—perfect for weeknights!

 So what makes this different than regular enchiladas?
 Well, really it’s just how it’s assembled.
-This has all the same elements of regular beef enchiladas but instead of filling and rolling each enchilada you are layering all the ingredients in a baking dish multiple times.
-It’s like lasagna!
+This has all the same elements of regular beef enchiladas but instead of filling and rolling each enchilada, you are layering all the ingredients in a baking dish multiple times.

 What will you put on top of yours?
 I personally LOVE cilantro so I almost always garnish every Mexican dish with it.
 It’s refreshing and adds a pretty pop of color.

-Can you make this with corn tortillas?
-You can definitely use corn tortillas in this casserole.
-We just recommend that you dip them in to the sauce before layering them to make them more soft and pliable in this dish.
+We used flour tortillas when making this, but corn would also work.
+We just recommend that you dip corn tortillas in the sauce before layering them to make them more soft and pliable in this dish.

-Can you make enchilada casserole ahead of time?
-Yes, indeed!
-Just make as instructed and cover with foil or saran wrap tightly and place in the fridge for up to 24 hours before baking.
+Make Enchilada Casserole ahead of time: Just make as instructed and cover with foil or saran wrap tightly and place in the fridge for up to 24 hours before baking.

 We hope you love this cheesy enchilada casserole.
 Just know it can be modified to how you like it with the kinds of meats, beans and veggies used in it. 😉

 - Green Chile Chicken Enchiladas

 - 9 tortillas fajita size cut in half